codingLogan/codingLogan.github.io/_posts/2020-09-29-understanding-jekyll-theme-basics.md

 The basic idea for Cayman or any other theme; check the README of the theme you choose and it should help you know how to customize it.
 It might be different in some cases.  (_hallelujah for good documentation!_  Imagine if documentation wasn't written well, or written at all...
 I'm getting side-tracked, let's move on...)

-Here's the directions given straight as they are on the Cayman README:
+The instructions go something like this
 1. Create a file called /assets/css/style.scss in your site
-1. Add the following content to the top of the file, exactly as shown:
+1. Add an @import near the top
-    ```
-    ---
-    ---

-    @import "{{ site.theme }}";
-    ```
-Add any custom CSS (or Sass, including imports) you'd like immediately after the @import line
+1. Add custom CSS after the import of the theme

+Essentially, you are _applying your CSS after the theme_, so _your styles win_

-Note: If you'd like to change the theme's Sass variables, you must set new values before the @import line in your stylesheet.
+Note from the README: If you'd like to change the theme's Sass variables, you must set new values before the @import line in your stylesheet.

 That's about it for colors.  _Check the README, and create your style_